UnlyEd/GraphCMS-cache-boilerplate/README.md

 It would still be possible to use just one redis instance with different databases (one db per customer, but the same connection for all).
 It really depends on your Redis service.
 Though, spearation by clusters is not handled by our Cache system. _(feel free to open a issue and propose a PR!)_

 ---

+## Keeping your fork up to date with this boilerplate

+In case you forked the project and you'd like to keeping it up to date with this boilerplate, here are a few built-in scripts to help you out:
+- (from your fork) `yarn sync:fork` will `git pull --rebase` the boilerplate `master` branch into your own
+- (from your fork) `yarn sync:fork:merge` will `git pull` the boilerplate `master` branch into your own

+This is meant to be used manually, if you ever want to upgrade without trouble.

+**N.B**: Using the rebase mode will force you to force push afterwards (use it if you know what you're doing).
+Using merge mode will create a merge commit (ugly, but simpler). _We use the rebase mode for our own private fork._

+---